hoogenbj/countary/docs/user_guide.markdown

 database.

 ## Nothing
-Maybe you want to continue later.
+Maybe you just wanted to run the program to see what happens.
+You can always come back later.

+## So you did click one of the database buttons...
 If you clicked one of the `database`, buttons you will see the initial screen - the Transactions worksheet.
 Here is the Transactions worksheet for the Demo database (click on the image to make it bigger):